 When it comes to chemical safety within the workplace, it's imperative to comprehend the diverse range of chemicals encountered daily.

 These substances can pose huge risks, from minor irritations to severe health threats and environmental hazards.
-Therefore, understanding these chemicals' nature and potential dangers is foundational to any effective chemical safety program.

 1. Hazardous Chemicals